Verification of colorable hypergraph states with stabilizer test: application with Blind quantum computation

 In terms of application, we proposed the verification scheme to apply the blind quantum computation (BQC) \cite{Broadbent2010Universal,Broadbent2010Measurement,morimae2013secure,li2014triple,Morimae2013Blind,Tan2018quantum}.
+BQC allows a client with limited quantum technology to delegate her quantum computational tasks to a server who can perform universal quantum computation while retaining the client’s secret information.
+The verifier (Alice) does not have enough quantum technology, and can delegate her quantum computing work to the prover (Bob), who has a full-fledged quantum computer (or perform the universal quantum computation), without leaking any her privacy.

-Here, the quantum server generates multi-colorable hypergraph states and sends them to a client with measurement-based quantum computing (MBQC)~\cite{briegel2009measurement} of verification scheme \cite{Hayashi2015Verifiable}.
+Here, the quantum server generates $m$-colorable hypergraph states $\rho$ and sends them to the client with measurement-based quantum computing (MBQC)~\cite{briegel2009measurement} of verification scheme \cite{Hayashi2015Verifiable}.
 According to the detectable, the exactness of the quantum output is guaranteed under the acceptance, and the blindness is guaranteed by the no-signaling principle.
-Contrastively, a client generates the single-qubit state and sends it to a quantum server \cite{Broadbent2010Universal}.
-With the acceptance, the proposed verification scheme can accept the blind quantum computation even under the quantum noise or quantum server deviation as long as the quantum server is honest.
+With the acceptance, our proposed verification scheme can apply blind quantum computation even under the quantum noise or quantum server deviation as long as the quantum server is honest.
+For the correct calculation state $\rho_{tar}$, Alice sends each qubit of the correct calculation state $\rho_{tar}$ to Bob one by one, and Bob executes the correct quantum calculation according to Alice's request.
+Likewise, if Bob is malicious, Alice does not accept the quantum state sent by Bob.
+The protocol is canceled.
+Assuming that Alice has a few quantum capabilities to perform single-qubit Pauli-$X$($Z$) measurements, then Alice can perform quantum computations on the correct calculation state $\rho_{tar}$.